CITE: Evaluating Threats

 To edit a team, follow these steps:

-3. Select the evaluation to be edited and click on the Teams tab.
+- Select the evaluation to edit and click the Teams tab.

-4. Select the team to be edited, and click on the Edit Icon next to the team.
+- Select the team to edit and click Edit next to the team.

-5. Here, users will be prompted the same team's edit component as when adding a new team.
+- The system opens the same edit component used when creating a new team.

-6. After doing all the necessary edits, click Save.
+- After making all necessary edits, click Save.

 Delete a Team